-McKittrick Canyon Trail is a 21 mile moderately trafficked out and back trail located near Carlsbad, TX that features beautiful wild flowers and is rated as moderate.
+McKittrick Canyon Trail is a 21 mile moderately trafficked out and back trail located near Carlsbad, Texas that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, and camping and is accessible year-round.

 Directions from Whites City, NM: Travel south along Highway 62/180